MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

     An element that doesn't have enough contrast is flagged by a warning in the **Inspect** overlay
 :::image-end:::

-However, using the **Inspect** tool this way isn't enough testing.
-The elements on the page could have different states and you need to test those states, too.
-For example, if you hover the mouse over the sidebar navigation menu, you get a rather involved animation that changes the color of the links:
+Using the **Inspect** tool in this way doesn't fully test your elements.
+Elements on the page may have different states, all of which need to be tested.
+For example, if you hover the mouse over the sidebar navigation menu, notice the animation which changes the color of the links.

 :::image type="complex" source="../media/a11y-testing-hover.msft.png" alt-text="The menu item showing different colors when the mouse pointer is over it" lightbox="../media/a11y-testing-hover.msft.png":::
     The menu item showing different colors when the mouse pointer is over it
 :::image-end:::

-### Verify accessibility during all states of elements, such as contrast during hover
+### Verify accessibility of all states of elements, such as the contrast on hover

-When you turn on the **Inspect** tool, you can't reach the `hover` state of the **Cats** link in the sidebar navigation menu to test the contrast ratio during the `hover` state, because the `hover` state in your styles never gets triggered.
+When using the DevTools, you'll need to simulate all states of your element because the **Inspect** tool doesn't display all states.
+In this example, when using the **Inspect** tool, you can't reach the `hover` state of the **Cats** link on the sidebar navigation menu to analyze the contrast ratio in a `hover` state, because the `hover` state in your styles isn't triggered.
 Instead, you need to simulate the state of the **Cats** menu item, by using the state simulation in the **Styles** tab.

 For detailed walkthrough steps, navigate to [Verify accessibility during all states of elements](test-inspect-states.md).

 Turn on the **Inspect** tool and then in the rendered page, select the blue **Cats** link in the sidebar navigation menu.
 The **Elements** tool opens, with the `a` element selected in the DOM tree.
-If needed, in the DOM tree, navigate to the element that has a `hover` state in the CSS applied to it.
+If needed, in the DOM tree, navigate to the element that has a `hover` state in the CSS.
 In this case, the `a` element has a `hover` state.

 :::image type="complex" source="../media/a11y-testing-inspecting-link-to-hover.msft.png" alt-text="Inspecting the element that has a hover state in the Elements tool" lightbox="../media/a11y-testing-inspecting-link-to-hover.msft.png":::
     Inspecting the element that has a hover state in the Elements tool